Destru/Holly/trees.md

-FRAGMENT_DECODED/'<nyckB!Test@202-7-54.ipt.aol.com> I'm stupid?
-You probably don't even know how to program a DEC or in UNIX.
-Now that's stupid.
-I am running UNIX!'
+FRAGMENT_DECODED/'(Guilty) Fionna's body is similar to that of a 13 year old boy in Etheopia'